What We Believe

 We believe that the church is to be financially supported by tithes and freewill offerings.
 We do not believe in imposing any financial obligations on people, whether by official dues or other fees, or by guilting people into giving.

-We believe that the chief adversary (the devil, Satan) is a real and active being working to thwart God’s purpose and desire for our lives.
-He and his minions are the instigators of evil, the accusers and tempters of the believers, currently serve as the rulers of the wickedness of this world, and are already doomed to destruction at the end of time.
+We believe that our chief adversary (the devil, Satan) is a real and active being working to thwart God's purpose and desire for our lives.
+He and his minions are the instigators of evil, the accusers and tempters of the believers, and work to blind us to the liberation and empowerment freely made available in God's Kingdom because of and through Jesus.